dgc-network/dgc-theme/readme.txt

 -------------------------------------------------------
-    Thank you for downloading dgc-wordpress-theme!
+    Thank you for downloading dgc-theme!
 -------------------------------------------------------

 We have created a theme based on our necessities and experience, we will be glad if you like our work.